samuelbarrett1234/40KLearn/README.md

   doing the action", and the target position is "what is the action being done to."
 Their use is dependent on the type of action.

-The Python code is split into three directories: pyapp, pyai, and Scripts. pyapp contains application code, pyai contains AI-related code, and Scripts contains any runnable files.

 ## Installation Instructions

 This project relies on the Boost C++ libraries.
 Ensure they are installed and built.
 The root of the Boost library directory is stored in the environment variable BOOST_DIR.
 Ensure that the include files are in BOOST_DIR/boost, and that the built Boost binaries are in BOOST_DIR/stage/lib.
+It was built with Microsoft Visual Studio (2017) but will probably work on any visual studio version.

 Python dependencies:
 - NumPy,